Wes Streeting has resigned from Keir Starmer's Cabinet. Getty Images

-Unlike many Westminster figures, the politician began life in a council flat in Stepney, east London, and was raised largely in a single-parent household alongside five brothers and a sister.
+Unlike many Westminster figures, the politician’s humble start in life began in a council flat in Stepney, east London, raised largely in a single-parent household alongside five brothers and a sister.
 His parents were teenagers when he was born.

 The family history he often recounts is among the most colourful in British politics.

-His maternal grandfather, Bill Crowley, was a career criminal and armed robber who knew the notorious gangsters, the Kray twins, and who spent repeated spells in prison.
+His maternal grandfather, Bill Crowley, was a career criminal and armed robber who knew the notorious gangsters the Kray twins and spent repeated spells in prison.
 Mr Streeting has spoken openly about how Crowley nevertheless encouraged lively debates about politics and religion around the kitchen table.

 Wes Streeting, centre, and Keir Starmer visiting a London hospital.
 AFP